fodela/BackEnd_notes/deployment.md

   Each VM has a complete OS, and multiple VMs can run on the same host.
 The host operating system runs the VMs using a hypervisor, which is special software that creates and manages the VMs.
 The hypervisor maintains the isolation of the VMs with each other.
 - **How multiple containers are managed on a host machine?**
   Containers bundle together an application with its dependencies.
 Unlike VMs, containers do not have a separate OS or virtualized hardware.
 They share a single operating system kernel.
 In practice, the containers are managed by a container manager, which serves a role analogous to the hypervisor in a VM scenario.

+#### How to create VMs?

+If you want to create a VM (a complete computer) locally, you can use either of the following software (called Hypervisors):

+- Microsoft Hyper-V
+- Oracle VM VirtualBox
+- VMWare
+- Parallels Desktop
+  We will not get into the details and types of hypervisors because it is beyond this course's scope.
+Also, most of the cloud service providers offer you to create VM on their infrastructure, such as:

+- AWS EC2
+- GCP Compute Engines
+- Azure Virtual Machines
+  Creating VMs is also beyond the current course's scope, but it is important to understand the relative difference between a container and a VM.

+Just as with containers, a single physical machine (the host machine) can run many virtual machines to scale the number of isolated applications.